-- A. The term "teacher" when used herein shall refer to employees included in the bargaining unit as set forth in the paragraph below, and references to male teachers shall include female teachers.
-The term "Board" when used herein shall refer to the Board of Education, superintendent, and other central office administrators, principals, assistant principals, and all other supervisory personnel, within the meaning of Act 379. - B. The following teacher personnel who hold valid contracts with the school district comprise this bargaining unit: Young Five teachers; K-12 classroom teachers, teachers of music, art, library, and physical education, counselors, and teachers of all special education classes, but excluding all supervisory and executive personnel: office, secretarial, clerical, cafeteria, maintenance and operational personnel, and bus drivers, as well as any other non-certified and certified personnel employed by the Board. - C. Where the Board issues a temporary teacher contract, the temporary teacher will be part of the bargaining unit and the provisions of their contract are subject to the terms and conditions of the agreement. - It is understood that a temporary teacher employed under the conditions stated herein shall have no expectancy of continued employment beyond the termination date of their contract and is subject to immediate termination if a reduction in the regular teaching staff is deemed necessary. - D. The Board agrees not to negotiate with any teacher's organization other than the Association for the duration of this agreement.
+- A. The term "teacher" refers to employees included in the bargaining unit as set forth in the paragraph below.
+The term "Board" refers to the Board of Education, superintendent, and other central office administrators, principals, assistant principals, and all other supervisory personnel, within the meaning of the Public Employment Relations Act ("PERA"). - B. The following teacher personnel who hold valid contracts with the District comprise this bargaining unit: Young Five teachers, K-12 classroom teachers, teachers of music, art, library, and physical education, counselors, and teachers of all special education classes, but excluding all supervisory and executive personnel, office, secretarial, clerical, cafeteria, maintenance and operational personnel, and bus drivers, as well as any other non-certified and certified personnel employed by the Board. - C. Where the Board issues a temporary teacher contract, the temporary teacher will be part of the bargaining unit and the provisions of the temporary teacher's contract are subject to the terms and conditions of this Agreement. - It is understood that a temporary teacher employed under these conditions will have no expectancy of continued employment beyond the termination date of his/her contract. - D. The Board agrees not to negotiate with any teacher's organization other than the Association for the duration of this Agreement.